 What is a Pesticide and What are Its Uses?

-When exposed, pesticides can cause loss of memory, decreased response to stimulus, mood swings, and altered recognition and can cause reduced motor skills.
+When exposed, pesticides can cause memory loss, decreased response to stimulus, mood swings, altered recognition, and can cause reduced motor skills.

-The causes of these symptoms are due to the long exposure to active chemical ingredients used in pesticides.
+The causes of these symptoms are long exposure to active chemical ingredients used in pesticides.

 A few of these chemicals are also used in the pharmaceutical industry to make therapeutic drugs.
-When taken more than the trace amount, these chemicals can cause certain disorders like allergies, asthma, and hypersensitivity.
+When taken in greater than a trace amount, these chemicals can cause certain disorders, such as allergies, asthma, and hypersensitivity.

-Pesticides have been linked to the growth of cancer cells, hormonal disturbances, reproductive and fetal development.
+Pesticides have been linked to the growth of cancer cells, hormonal disturbances, and reproductive and fetal development.

 There are certain pesticides as well that have little to no effect on human health when used.
 Such chemicals are: